murti-abhishek/scAM.jl/README.md

 | FindDGE                  | Find the differentially expressed genes for a specific cluster                                                                                          |
 | plot_proportions         | Plot proportions by any two metadata identity                                                                                                           |
 | ViolinPlot               | Make violin plots of specific genes by any metadata identity                                                                                            |

+I haven't updated this in a while but I'm planning to improve the functionality of this package.